 Data and Analysis Related to Trump Administration Actions on Immigrant and Refugee Policy

-In its first days, the Trump administration released wide-ranging executive orders on immigration and refugee resettlement, touching on everything from the construction of a border wall to deportation policy, the refugee resettlement program, and admissions from certain majority-Muslim countries.
+Since entering office, the Trump administration has proposed or implemented policies on a wide range of immigration issues, touching on everything from the construction of a border wall to deportation policy, the refugee resettlement program, and admissions from certain majority-Muslim countries.
 These MPI research and data resources offer context directly related to the issues addressed in the executive orders and the populations they will affect, as well as policy changes achieved and proposed via other mechanisms.

 For a primer on major immigration developments in the first year of the Trump administration, whether via executive order or other change to existing programs and practice, check out this report, Trump’s First Year on Immigration Policy: Rhetoric vs. Reality.